Azure Key Vault keys, secrets and certificates overview

 DNS suffixes for base URL

-The table below shows the base URL DNS suffix used by the data-plane endpoint for vaults and managed HSM pools in various cloud environments.
+This table shows the base URL DNS suffix used by the data-plane endpoint for vaults and managed HSM pools in various cloud environments.

 |Cloud environment||DNS suffix for vaults||DNS suffix for managed HSMs|